MrFriendCS/N5-CS/docs/N5-CS-SDD.md

     print(score)
 ```

-Method 2 - without a loop variable
+Method 2

+The loop variable `score` is assigned each value in turn from the `scores` array.

 ``` python
 # Initialise array